Caller ID Scams

 SPOOFING – Spoofing is the act of disguising a communication from an unknown source as being from a known, trusted source, like your bank.

-Nodaway Valley Bank will never call and ask for information, such as your debit card number, PIN or three digit security code.
-Please be careful about responding to such requests, even if Caller ID indicates the call is from this bank.
-If in doubt, hang up and call one of our published telephone numbers.
+DON’T BE FOOLED BY FAKE CALLER ID’s!
+Fraudsters can make their call or text look like it is coming from NVB.
+We will never call or text to request information such as account, debit card, PIN/three digit security numbers or log-in credentials.
+Please be careful about responding to such requests, even if Caller ID indicates the call or text is from NVB.
+If in doubt, don’t respond.
+Instead, call one of our published telephone numbers.

 Watch for text messages that appear to be from a bank or other financial institution.
 You do not have to be a customer for the scam to work.
 The text will ask you to verify your account by either following a link or calling a phone number.
 The intent is for you to provide some type of personal information that can be stolen, such as a debit/ATM card PIN.
 For more information, visit the Better Business Bureau’s Scam Stopper website bbb.org, where you will learn things like: